HypeCheck

 What the Science Says

-Orange flavoring is a food additive derived from orange peel oils or synthetic compounds that mimics the scent and taste of oranges.
-The only clinical trial in the available data tested orange-flavored ice lollies for nausea during bone marrow transplant procedures — but the study found that the cooling effect of ice, not the orange flavor itself, was responsible for reducing nausea and vomiting.
-As a supplement ingredient, there is no established effective dose or well-documented health benefit supported by clinical research.
+Orange flavoring is a food additive derived from orange peel, juice, or synthetic compounds that mimics the scent and taste of oranges.
+It is commonly added to supplements, beverages, and foods to improve palatability.
+One small clinical trial explored whether orange-flavored ice lollies could reduce nausea and vomiting in bone marrow transplant patients exposed to a preservative called DMSO — but the study found the cooling effect of ice, not the orange flavor itself, was responsible for any benefit.

 What It Doesn't Do